 I cut rectangles of fabric and sewed them together.
 I sewed them WRONG sides together so that the raw seam is on the outside of the pants.
 A few of the strips I cut in half and then mixed in other colors – it makes a few vertical seams.
 I cut the strips in different widths, etc. After sewing it together, you have a block of pieced fabric.
 I repeated again to make 2 chunks of fabric.
 Then I stacked them on top of each other, and cut out my pattern piece.

-Kojo Designs - - she makes them a little differently and makes one big piece of fabric and then folds it over, so the two legs match up.
+I first saw pants like this over at Kojo Designs – – she makes them a little differently and makes one big piece of fabric and then folds it over, so the two legs match up.
 Head over to her tutorial to see that in action.
-Here's a visual of what I mean:
+Here’s a visual of what I mean:

 Okay, so after you cut out your two pieces, add any embellishements – I added a pocked on the side of one leg and a “W” near the bottom of the other leg.